EmilKlepacz/taco-cloud-app/README.md

 * **OAuth2 resource server** for API filtering, ensuring that requests for resources that require authorization include a valid access token with the required scope.
+* CORS and security configuration (for example You can run local Spring Boot app (**taco-cloud-client**) to call http://localhost:8080/api without being blocked.)